unbedded/ai_sw_workflow/README.md

 make template new_name=fibonacci
 ```
 ### OPENAI_API_KEY
-Create an openAI API account and store the API key in an enviroment variable.
+Create an OpenAI API account and store the API key in an environment variable.
 ```
 export OPENAI_API_KEY="sk-proj-nImqa8o3Lp-7........PSVSygA"
 ```
 ### MODEL
 Makefile has several models it will work with.
-The code quality of gpt-4o is far suppeior to 3.5-turbo
+The code quality of gpt-4o is far superior to 3.5-turbo
 ```
 MODEL = 'gpt-4o'
 # MODEL = 'gpt-4o-mini'